ainhoaL/programmeListings_js/README.md

 ##Developing

-1. Open 2 consoles
+1. Open 2 consoles.
-2. In one run
+2. In one run:
 ```shell
 $ npm run dev
 ```